A conformal geometric point of view on the Caffarelli-Kohn-Nirenberg inequality: Sobolev's inequality for the spherical CKN model

 and so equality in Poincaré's inequality~\eqref{890} is achieved by $f$.
 In particular, the constant in Sobolev's inequality~\eqref{355} is optimal. \end{erem} In fact, one can do better and prove optimal inequalities in the optimal range of parameters given by the Felli-Schneider condition, as we describe next.
+The first crucial step consists in proving the following {\it weaker} integrated forms of the curvature-dimension condition~\eqref{cdrhoi}. \begin{eprop} Let $(a,b)\in\Theta_{FS}$.
+In cylindrical coordinates $(s,\theta)$, for any $s\in(0,\infty)$ and any smooth positive function $f$ on $(0,\infty)\times \Sp^{d-1}$, there holds